Geo Soctomah Neptune

-Geo Soctomah Neptune is a Passamaquoddy Two-Spirit, master basket maker, activist, storyteller, model, and educator from Indian Township, Maine.
+Geo Soctomah Neptune is a Passamaquoddy two-spirit, master basket maker, activist, storyteller, model, and educator from Indian Township, Maine.
 Neptune uses they/them pronouns.

 Basketry

 After graduating from Gould Academy and earning a theater degree from Dartmouth College, Neptune changed their plans of becoming an actor in New York City and instead returned home to volunteer at reservation schools, embracing customary basket making techniques that were taught to them by their grandmother, Molly Neptune Parker, a Passamaquoddy elder and master basket weaver.
-Neptune began making baskets with their grandmother Neptune Parker when they were just four years old.
+Neptune began making baskets with their grandmother Neptune Parker when they were four years old.

 At four years old, Neptune was already asking their grandmother Molly Neptune Parker to teach them how to weave baskets.
 She told them to wait until they were older.
 So Neptune found another elder that would teach them, then they showed their grandmother their first completed basket.
 Later that year, after they turned five years old, Neptune wove their first basket with their grandmother.
 That began a lifelong apprenticeship.
-They are now a master basket maker, mentored by their grandmother, who passed in June, 2020.
+They are now a master basket maker, mentored by their grandmother, who died in June 2020.

 Neptune experimented with their family's signature woven flowers mixed with natural elements of twigs and branches, they began forming what would eventually be known as their signature sculptural style of whimsical, elegant, traditionally-informed basketmaking.
-Passamaquoddy baskets have been made from a variety of materials including birch, basswood, maple, spruce, and cedar, it is brown ash, also known as black ash, that figures most prominently in basketry today.
+Passamaquoddy baskets have been made from a variety of materials including birch, basswood, maple, spruce, and cedar.
+It is brown ash, also known as black ash, that figures most prominently in basketry today.
 Prior to European contact, the Passamaquoddy people in Maine were hunters and gatherers, who moved seasonally and utilized bark, wood, and tree roots from the forests along with aromatic sweetgrass and cattails from the coastal wetlands to craft utilitarian bags, boxes, and other containers.
 But European colonization and economic hardship spawned a new tradition, "fancy baskets", which were decorative in nature and marketed to white tourists.
 Typically, men would make the utility baskets and women would make fancy baskets.
-For Neptune, weaving baskets with their grandmother and the women of their tribe was a sacred thing, a crucial first step in understanding their identity as Two-Spirit.
+For Neptune, weaving baskets with their grandmother and the women of their tribe was a sacred thing, a crucial first step in understanding their identity as two-spirit.

 In February 2021, Neptune was awarded a $50,000 fellowship award from United States Artists for their accomplishments and ongoing creative excellence in black ash basketry.
 Neptune intends to continue to work in traditional arts, honoring their grandmother.
 They also plan to continue to work in various media, as they have done, in drag performance, hand-poke tattooing, and jewelry.